onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 * What to log:

   * Prompts and responses for both setups.
-  * Any auxiliary tension estimates produced by the Q047 modules (if exposed).
+  * Any auxiliary tension estimates produced by the Q047 modules if exposed.
   * This allows later inspection of how Q047 encoding affected the reasoning.

 ---